Discover how Hertfordshire County Council has transformed their EHCP processes

 These plans identify any specific health, social, or educational needs for children and young people with SEND.
 They involve contributions from many people, including parents, teachers, health professionals, social workers, and local government representatives.

 Between 2015-2023, Hertfordshire CountyCouncil saw a 223% increase in the number of children requiring EHCPs.
-This isa significant rise compared to a national increase of 140% and a 115% increase for statistical neighbours.
+This is a significant rise compared to a national increase of 140% and a 115% increase for statistical neighbours.

 The growth in numbers meant that the Statutory SEND Service needed to change how they worked.
 The implementation of a new delivery model, called “Making SEND everyone’s business known as MSEB” has been a transformative experience.
 Through the creation of a more nuanced approach, the service have been able to deliver more specialist support underpinned by their innovative SEND Academy model.